-Washington softball has some star-studded players on this year's roster, including one of the best defensive-players in the country, Sis Bates, and a powerful slugger in Morganne Flores.
+Washington softball has some star-studded players on the roster, including one of the best defensive players in the country, Sis Bates, and a powerful slugger in Morganne Flores.
 Ask about an all-time roster in a few years and these names just might be there.

 We dug deep into the record books to pick this all-time lineup, and based the selections heavily on career statistics and Washington all-time records, All-American honors, other awards and championships.